nextras/orm-phpstan/readme.md

 composer require --dev nextras/orm-phpstan
 ```

-And include extension.neon in your project's PHPStan config:
+We recommend using [PHPStan auto extension installer](phpstan/extension-installer), but you may include this extension manually by including `extension.neon` in your project's PHPStan config:

 ```
 includes: